abdiasaires/ariane/README.md

 $ make testname=example
 ```

 These commands create a preloader.mem file in $HOME/test-bitmanip/as.
-This file will be loaded to memory at the beginning of the simulation.
+It will be loaded to memory at the beginning of simulation.

 ## Running the simulation

-Source the Cadence initialization script (e.g. "cds").
+Source the Cadence initialization script (e.g., "cds").

 In the base directory, do: